BuvinJT/distbuilder/docs/QtCpp.md

 Next, let's look over [package.pri](https://raw.githubusercontent.com/BuvinJT/distbuilder/master/examples/hello_qt/hello/package/package.pri).
 At the top of that, you'll find:

-	# Hardcode the path to your Python interpreter here.
-	# Or, alternatively, use the (commented out) environmental variable method
-	PY_PATH=python
+	# Get the python interpreter path from an environmental variable, if possible.
+	# Note, that may be assigned in a .pro.user.
+If that is not defined, fallback to
+	# a hardcoded value which assumes you want to use "python" from the system path.
-	#PY_PATH=$$getenv( PYTHON_PATH )
+	PY_PATH=$$getenv( PYTHON_PATH )
+	isEmpty(PY_PATH){ PY_PATH=python }

 As denoted by the comment, this is how Python is integrated in the most elementary aspect of the mechanism.
-In the example, it is simply assumed you wish to use `python` on the system path.
-If that is not correct for your environment, you may change that here.
-Alternatively, define environmental variable called `PYTHON_PATH` and use that configuration method.
-You may either do so universally on your system, or add that to your "Package" build configuration "run settings" (i.e. via a `pro.user` modification).
-Note that interpreter path will also dictate the availability of the
+If an environmental variable called `PYTHON_PATH` is defined, that is how the interpreter will be called upon.
+Note that may be either universally set on your system, or added to your "Package" build configuration's "run settings" (i.e. in `pro.user`).
+Alternatively, a hardcoded fall back to `python` on the system path is used.
+If desired, you might change that to another fallback e.g. `python3`.
+Note that finding the interpreter will also dictate the availability of the
 library.
-If you have multiple instances of Python installed, make sure you use the same one where you ran the pip install.
+If you have multiple instances of Python installed, make sure you use the same one where you ran the pip installation for this library.

 The next portion of `package.pri` is comprised of assorted support functions.
 Scroll down a bit, and you'll find the following:

 	# Global application info shared across the C++ layer,
 	# the binary branding, and the Python installation builder!